travis-ci/docs-travis-ci-com/user/billing-overview.md

 |Annual      | Available, same build rules as monthly.
 Purchase in [Travis CI](https://app.travis-ci.com/account/plan) or contact support.  | Very high concurrency limit<br />Paid macOS, Linux, Windows, and FreeBSD build minutes (credits)<br />Paid user licenses (only per users triggering the builds)<br /><br />Contact support for high volume annual usage-based plans. |

-For most of users, a single concurrency-based plan should be sufficient.
+For most users, a single concurrency-based plan should be sufficient.
 However, if you build a lot of minutes per month and concurrency becomes a bottleneck, please contact Travis CI asking for a Usage-based plan.

 ### Free Trial Plan

 A free 'Trial' Plan, which any new user can select upon sign up, is a usage-based plan with an unlimited amount of users, which comes with a 10k trial pool of credits to start building right away.
 Once these credits run out, they are not replenished, and users must subscribe to a higher plan to continue building.
 Request [OSS Credits allowance](/user/billing-faq/#what-if-i-am-building-open-source), or please consider one of our available plans.
-Trial credits are valid only for 30 days.
+Trial credits are valid only for 14 days.

 Due to security reasons and an anti-abuse preventive measure, any new user will be asked to provide valid credit card details during the selection of the Free Trial Plan.
 Then, we will trigger an authorization transaction for $1.00 on the user’s card, which will be released back to the card owner after a few days.
 This action is meant only to validate legitimate users.
 Existing users are not affected by this procedure.

-> The  Free Plan is available only once and for new users only
+> The  Free Plan is available only once and for new users only.

 ## Concurrency based plans

-Concurrency-based plans are much like what Travis CI has been offering already for a long time: an ability to run a build consisting of X concurrent jobs.
+Concurrency-based plans are similar to what Travis CI has been offering for a long time: the ability to run a build consisting of X concurrent jobs.
 In Travis CI, builds are executed singularly, without exceeding limitations.
 Therefore, if executing multiple builds simultaneously or executing a build with multiple build jobs, once the concurrency limit is reached, the reminder builds/jobs must wait until a queue capacity is available for processing.

 > If a user on the 2 concurrent jobs plan executes a build with 5 build jobs, only the first 2 builds are processed while the remaining 3 of the builds wait in line to be processed.